egarrisxn/websanity-builder/README.md

 - **Sanity**: A customizable headless content management system.
 - **Next.js**: A React framework for server-side rendering and static site generation.
-- **TailwindCSS**: A utility-first CSS framework for rapidly building custom user interfaces.
+- **Tailwind CSS**: A utility-first CSS framework for rapidly building custom user interfaces.
 - **Node.js**: A JavaScript runtime for server-side development.

 ## Features